Jeep Grand Cherokee (WJ): New features

 The first-generation Jeep Grand Cherokee (ZJ) offered many new and class-exclusive features, and the second-generation Jeep Grand Cherokee WJ continued to offer new features that were not yet available on its competitors, such as the Chevrolet Blazer and Ford Explorer.

-At the time of its release, the all-new 1999 Jeep Grand Cherokee WJ had many standard and optional features which were class-exclusive.
-HomeLink allowed the driver to program up to three devices such as garage door openers, estate gates, and other controlled access devices and operate those devices with buttons located in the overhead console.
+At the time of its release, the all-new 1999 Jeep Grand Cherokee WJ had many standard and optional features that were class-exclusive.
+HomeLink allowed the driver to program up to three devices, such as garage door openers, estate gates, and other controlled access devices, and operate those devices with buttons located in the overhead console.
 A state-of-the-art automatic dual-zone climate control system used infrared sensors located in the climate control panel to monitor the surface temperature of both driver and front passenger to automatically control the interior temperature for both front passengers.
 The Jeep Memory System allowed for two drivers to set their individual driver's seat, side mirror, and radio setting by using buttons located on the front driver's door interior panel to recall their preferred settings at the touch of a button, or upon insertion of the corresponding key into the ignition (the keyless entry remotes were color-coded either black or gray, and had either a '1' or '2' on the back of the remote to help the drivers easily identify their remote).

-In 2002, the Jeep Grand Cherokee WJ added even more new features.
-These new features included power-adjustable foot pedals via a switch located on the driver's side near the steering wheel (the pedals also worked in conjunction with the Jeep Memory System to adjust automatically to a driver's preferred settings when a button on the front driver's door interior panel was depressed).
-Optional SRS Side Curtain Airbags for the front passengers were available on all Grand Cherokee models for added protection.
-The Uconnect hands-free Bluetooth telephone system allowed the driver to pair his or her Bluetooth-enabled cellular phone to the system and make and receive hands-free telephone calls without having to handle their phone, and the driver could even store frequently-called telephone numbers in the system's memory for automatic dialing via voice.
-The button panel for the system was located on the front driver's door interior panel.
-Sirius Satellite Radio was also available for the first time regardless of factory radio option.
-The Jeep Grand Cherokee was one of the first vehicles to offer these features from the factory.